GENI-NSF/geni-tools/examples/stitching/README-stitch.txt

 - Request RSpecs must have an XML comment of a particular form that includes the aggregate URL for us to ID the aggregate.
 See the examples.
 Obviously there are better ways to do this.

+- A couple spots hard code an assumption that your slice came from plc.bbn -- this may cause problems, but only in Real mode and only for users whose slice is not from plc.bbn.
+This impacts the derived username for logging in to SFA nodes, and the inserted slicename in MAX and demo-ION aggregates.

 ------------------------------------------------------------------
 Source Documentation: